rghvndr99/hearMe/COMPLETE_FEATURE_SUMMARY.md

 ## 🎉 What Was Built

-A **fully functional, interactive AI-powered mental health chat system** with voice capabilities for the HearMe application.
+A **fully functional, interactive AI-powered mental health chat system** with voice capabilities for the VoiceLap application.

 ---